CafeVariomeUoL/EPND/README.md

 > Method: POST

-[/study](#-study-endpoint-) endpoint returns the **cohorts of EPND resources** as response.
+[/dataset](#-study-endpoint-) endpoint returns the **datasets of EPND resources** as response.
 Filters are provided as a part of the body while using a POST request to query resources.

 <h4 id="-list-of-filters-and-permitted-values-for-the-study-endpoint-"> List of filters and permitted values for the study endpoint </h4>